mbrav/formula-studio/README.md

 	- [ ] Publish as `jupyter` notebooks)

 #### *βετα*
+- [ ] Create a singup interface that can be embed on other sites and uses API to create records
 - [ ] Integration with Google Calendar
     - [ ] Poling events
     - [ ] Custom variables for integration